This blog offers guidance on how to renovate a property, and the factors that lead to success.

 Most professionals offer an initial consultation free of charge.
 Prepare your list of requirements and questions.
 Don’t be too prescriptive at this stage.
 It’s great to have your own ideas, but don’t constrain the professional too much.

 We had clients who told their architect exactly what was wanted; the architect drew what he was told.
 Yet our clients almost missed the opportunity to enjoy a sun-filled room with daily views over a valley.
 We were glad to offer alternative advice before any foundations were laid.
 You can read more about this project here.

 So what type of professional should you engage?
 It really depends on the size and complexity of the project.
 The main options are:

-1. No professional – perhaps it’s a simple task or you know precisely what you want and can organise everything yourself.
+Perhaps it’s a simple task or you know precisely what you want and can organise everything yourself.
 For more complex projects you know your way through planning and building regulations, party wall act, building processes, insulation requirements, and electrical regulations.
 You also have the time to oversee the project and manage the finance.

-7. Project Manager – usually employed to oversee a contractor’s work and check that the project proceeds to time, cost, and quality.
+You might employ a project manager to oversee a contractor’s work and check that the project proceeds to time, cost, and quality.

 When considering your total budget, you must include professional fees in addition to other project costs; but remember that professionals also save you money.